Compost Manager | North Woods Steward | Bikemore Manager

-The S-Rep Managers will assist Sustainable Skidmore with the agenda for the Fall training during the prior Spring semester and possibly over the summer (this is done as a volunteer in preparation for the paid position that begins in the Fall), set the agendas for weekly group meetings sometimes in conjunction with Sustainable SKidmore, coordinate the planning of events and activities, check in with the S-Reps, hold them accountable to the expectations of the program, and assist in brainstorming programs or other outreach ideas for the residence halls and on campus related to sustainability.
-Overall the Managers will need to ensure that the S-Rep group feels cohesive and functions as a team, and that S-Reps have someone to come to with questions and concerns, to work on ideas with, to better understand college policies or practices and event planning, and to better clarify their S-Rep expectations.
-Additionally, the S-Rep Managers will maintain a formal connection and regular communication with the Sustainability Committee of SGA.
+The S-Rep managers will assist Sustainable Skidmore with the agenda for the fall training during the prior spring semester and possibly over the summer (this is done as a volunteer in preparation for the paid position that begins in the fall), set the agendas for weekly group meetings sometimes in conjunction with Sustainable Skidmore, coordinate the planning of events and activities, check in with the S-Reps, hold them accountable to the expectations of the program, and assist in brainstorming programs or other outreach ideas for the residence halls and on campus related to sustainability.
+Overall the managers will need to ensure that the S-Rep group feels cohesive and functions as a team and that S-Reps have someone to come to with questions and concerns, to work on ideas with, to better understand college policies or practices and event planning, and to better clarify expectations.
+Additionally, the S-Rep managers will maintain a formal connection and regular communication with the Sustainability Committee of SGA.

 The Sustainable Skidmore Office is looking for creative, enthusiastic individuals who are passionate about sustainability.
 Additionally, the S-Rep managers will develop a wide variety of skills that include leadership, peer education, management, and effective communication skills.
-Ideally you would have previously held an S-Rep position, but this is not required.
+Ideally the applicant would have previously held an S-Rep position.

 - Organize and run weekly planning meetings with the S-Reps

 - Stay in close contact with the Sustainable Skidmore Office via weekly meetings separate from the S-Rep meetings